 Landing Page Templates are a great way to apply custom styles and formatting (such as your organization's color scheme and font) to landing pages to ensure a consistent appearance across all your landing page campaigns.
 Each landing page campaign can then be customized for its specific purpose while maintaining that consistent appearance.

-To manage landing page templates:
+To access and manage your landing page templates:

 - Access the Admin interface.